AcaciaMan/acacia-log/vscode/acacia-log/README.md

 - Set the regular expression to match the date in the log files.
 - Set the date to search for in the log files.
 - Set the time to search for in the log files.
+- Calculate counts of similar lines in the log file.

 ## Commands